Frequently Asked Questions

 Question: Do regulations of the Commonwealth of Virginia require differentiated services for gifted students?

-Question: Is CGS the only program of its kind in Virginia?
+Question: Is Commonwealth Governor’s School (CGS) the only program of its kind in Virginia?

-Answer: CGS is one of 19 academic-year governor’s school programs in the Commonwealth of Virginia.
-The VA Department of Education (DOE) also supports summer governor’s school programs at both a regional and state level.
+Answer: CGS is 1 of 19 academic-year governor’s school programs in the Commonwealth of Virginia.
+The VA Department of Education (VDOE) also supports summer governor’s school programs at both a regional and state level.

-Question: Do students need to already be an identified FOCUS student in order to apply to CGS?
+Question: Do students need to be identified Gifted/FOCUS/SCOPE/TAG student in order to apply to CGS?

-Answer: No. Students become candidates through a multi-criteria application process that includes: ability test scores, achievement test scores, grades, critical-thinking timed writing, teacher recommendations, essay, activities, portfolio, and an interview.
+Answer: No. Students become candidates through a multi-criteria application process that includes: ability test scores, achievement test scores, grades, teacher recommendations, portfolio, and an interview.

 Question: Does CGS offer a challenging program of studies?